resizes/blog/blog/2025-02-17-sftp/index.md

 When everything mentioned above has been created, we can continue creating the necessary chart to set up our SFTP server in Kubernetes.

-We will start by creating a new folder called `sftpgo`.
+Let's start by creating a new folder called `sftpgo`.
 Inside this folder, we will begin by creating the two main files: `values.yaml` and `Chart.yaml`.

 ### Chart.yaml

-Here we will list the different dependencies we will use and their versions.
-In this case, we will use **sftpgo** and **postgresql**.
+here will be listed the different dependencies that we will be using and their versions.
+In this case, **sftpgo** and **postgresql**.

->**PostgreSQL**: This is required to store the new users who will use this SFTP and the configuration for the SFTP server.
+>**PostgreSQL** is required to store the new users who will use this SFTP and the configuration for the SFTP server.

 It should look something like this: